testersakage/mineclonia-jtest/mods/ITEMS/REDSTONE/mcl_redstone/API.md

 example.
 The `dir` argument can be omitted in which case it returns the maximum power level of all six directions.

+If option is `"direct"`, it will not take into account the power going through opaque nodes.

 ## `mcl_redstone.update_node(pos)`

 Schedule an update to redstone component at `pos`.